Computer Science Majors Delve into Emerging Technologies

 Likewise, Moravian’s computer science program also offered Szilagyi the best of two worlds.
 “I wanted to study in computer science program was small enough where I got to know everyone, but where the curriculum was challenging enough that I would learn a lot,” he says.

 Barros said his Merck internship and undergraduate courses “dovetailed” each other nicely.
-He also credits the College for getting him ready for the real world, noting that he’s completed two internships and several volunteer projects, but has never once felt “overwhelmed” thanks to his preparation.
+He also credits the University for getting him ready for the real world, noting that he’s completed two internships and several volunteer projects, but has never once felt “overwhelmed” thanks to his preparation.
 “I feel my education at Moravian has prepared me extremely well for all of the challenges I will face once I leave college,” he says.